EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

    the user has made through panel.SetResult(...).
 In this case we get the current setting of the text box by using GetValue() on it.

-If you now type something into this text box and press OK, you will find that if you reconfigure the plugin this text is already set.
+If you now type something into this text box and press :guilabel:`OK`, you will find that if you reconfigure the plugin this text is already set.
 It will even survive if you save your EventGhost configuration and restart EventGhost.

-It is needed to use panel.Affirmed() and panel.SetResult(...) in a loop, because the user might also use the Apply button and EventGhost needs to know the current settings from the panel without dismissing it completely.
+It is needed to use panel.Affirmed() and panel.SetResult(...) in a loop, because the user might also use the :guilabel:`Apply button` and EventGhost needs to know the current settings from the panel without dismissing it completely.

 Before I can show you how to actually use this parameter you have to learn some more methods of a plugin: